You'll Make Me

 His knees trembled.
 They really had pulled a fast one on him, Anon realized.
 He was at the very least glad he had managed to show up in time, but he could faint any second, and they caught him in the worst possible moment.
 With a few coughs he tried to collect himself before he could embarrass himself much more, grooming his hair a bit with his left hand and stretching his back straight.

-As he did that, Anon gave his attention back to the person, or rather mamono, yet unidentified.
+As he did that, Anon gave his attention back to the person, or rather monstergirl, yet unidentified.
 A monstergirl unlike any he had seen, Anon could not piece together exactly what she was, with the tufts of feathers in her wrists, her head and her tail but no wings whatsoever; she made quite an elegant sight.
 Below her gray skirt, a pair of high heeled boots could be seen, though their texture gave them more of a resemblance to bird feet, which Anon correctly guessed were not actually footwear of any kind but her two legs.
 Even more so than Mr. Still who she accompanied, she gave the impression of a foreign land.

 The woman did not last long without looking at him with similar curiosity, as if analyzing everything she could from his appearance, or at least that was what Anon got from her poker face.
 Thy both said nothing, and the room stayed quiet until Mr. Still noticed them exchanging glances.